Did you know that nearly half of the homes in the United States have multiple subscriptions to over-the-top (OTT) streaming services?

 - Top 10 OTT Solution Providers: A Comparison

 - Final Thoughts

 OTT is short for “over-the-top,” and it refers to streaming content over the internet.
 It was initially named in reference to devices going “over the top” of the cable box to give users access to content.

-An OTT solution provider is an online platform that hosts live and on demand content that is broadcasted over the internet.
+An OTT platform provider is an online solution that hosts live and on-demand content that is broadcasted over the internet.